LODSContent/MS-220T00-Troubleshoot-Microsoft-Exchange-Online/Instructions/Labs/LAB_02_Troubleshoot_Spam_Filtering.md

 1. On **LON-CL1**, right-click the **Microsoft Edge** icon from your taskbar and select **New InPrivate Window**
 2. To create a new account, navigate to the following URL: **<https://signup.live.com>**
 3. On the **Create account** account window, type in a unique name followed by either **@Outlook.com** or **@Hotmail.com**( For example, **User1@Outlook.com**) and then select **Next**.
-4. Once a unique email address has been accepted, you will be prompted to **Create a password**.
+4. Once a unique email address has been accepted, you'll be prompted to **Create a password**.
 Enter a unique password that has at least 8 characters and contains at least two of the following: uppercase letters, lowercase letters, numbers, and symbols, and then select **Next**.
 5. On the **What's your name?** window, enter your full name (or if you'd prefer, fictitious information), and then select **Next**.
 6. On the **What's your birthdate?** window, choose your **Country/region** and enter a **Birthdate**, then select **Next**.
 7. On the **Create account** window, select **Next** and solve the generated puzzle.
 8. On the **Stay signed in?** page, select **Yes**.
 9. In a new **Microsoft Edge** tab, navigate to the URL: **<https://outlook.live.com/mail/>**.
-10. Confirm you are able to sign-in to your new email account.
+10. Confirm you're able to sign-in to your new email account.
 Make note of your sign-in details for future lab tasks.

 ## Instructions